oracle/dw-vldb-samples/spm/inmem/README.md

 Tested on Oracle Database 12c, version 12.1.0.2.

-They are intended to supplement parts 1 to 3 of a <a href="http://blogs.oracle.com/optimizer">series of blog posts on SPM.</a>
+They are intended to supplement parts 1 to 3 of a <a href="http://blogs.oracle.com/optimizer">series of blog posts on SPM and Oracle Database In-Memory.</a> Coming soon.

 Example "lst" files are provided so that you can see the expected output.